B34MR/WiFiSuite/README.md

 	Server Message Block (SMB) service.
 Common EAP configurations use the same usernames and passwords as an SMB service would on the internal network.

-	WiFiSuite leverages commonality between EAP and SMB by performing a brute-force attack against Access Points running EAP with an Active Directory database.
+	WiFiSuite leverages the commonality between EAP and SMB by performing a brute-force attack against Access Points running EAP with an Active Directory database.
 The type of brute-force attack is tailored to perform a single password guess across a list of user accounts, this particular style of brute-force attack if often called a ‘Password Spray’